-The IU Southeast Children's Learning Center focuses on the whole child paying particular attention to facilitation of cognitive, language, social/emotional, approaches to learning, health, physical (both fine and gross motor, and self-help skills), and emergent literacy.
-We believe young children learn best through exploring and interacting with the environment and their peers.
-The curriculum promotes academic success with wide range appealing hands-on learning materials and experiences.
-These experiences will help your child learn to direct their own actions, discipline themselves and accept responsibility for their deeds.
+The IU Southeast Children’s Learning Center will focus on the whole child, paying particular attention to facilitation of cognitive, language, motor, social and emotional development; including a variety of approaches to learning, health, physical (both fine and gross motor), and self-help skills.
+We believe young children learn best through exploring and interacting with their environment and peers.
+The curriculum promotes academic success with a wide range of appealing hands-on learning materials and experiences.
+This provides children experiences that help them learn to direct their own actions, discipline themselves, and accept responsibility for their choices and deeds.
 We will help children learn to:

 - Experience academic success through their children center experience

 - Become eager life-long learners, creative thinkers and problem solvers